parveen-daffodil/au-components/payment_calculation.md

-## Calculation of payment
+## Payment calculation

 This topic describes how to figure out the amount that the customer will pay the contractor for the services.

 ### Contractor is paid at an hourly or daily rate for the Services.

-The fees payable to Contractor in exchange for the Services will be calculated at {{rate of payment}}.
+The fees payable to Contractor in exchange for the Services will be calculated at {{payment rate}}.

 ### Contractor will be paid a lump sum in exchange for the Services.